 - On this very blog, in the comments to my post on the cost of generic finasteride, “paddy” stated: “I have been taking Propecia (non generic) for 18 yrs, I agree with the “hold the line” comment above.
 It pretty much stopped by hair loss when I started it.
-Have experienced no negative side effects that I know of, but a nice bonus is that much of my other body hair (back, butt, arms, chest, etc) has thinned dramatically as if it reapportioned that hair back to my head.
-Was a welcomed side effect.”
+Have experienced no negative side effects as far as I can tell.
+But a nice bonus is that much of my other body hair (back, butt, arms, chest, etc) has thinned dramatically.
+Its as if it reapportioned that hair back to my head.
+Was a welcome side effect.”

 - Also on this very blog, in the comments to my post on dutasteride success and failure stories, six (!) people thus far have mentioned body hair reduction after taking Avodart.

 Do Men with Excess Body Hair Have Higher Testosterone and DHT Levels?

-I also do not think that balding men have significantly higher levels of dihydrotesterone (DHT) in comparison to non-balding men, although I have not read any data on that subject.
+I also do not think that balding men have significantly higher levels of dihydrotesterone (DHT) in comparison to non-balding men.
+Keep in mind that I have not read any data on that subject.
 What is true is that balding men’s scalp hair follicles are more sensitive to the damaging effects of DHT.

-For me, the more interesting thing is that it seems like balding men’s body hair is also more sensitive to the effects of DHT — but in the opposite direction.
+For me, the more interesting thing is that it seems like balding men’s body hair is also more sensitive to the effects of DHT.
+Albeit, in the opposite direction, unfortunately.
 DHT seems to make a high proportion of balding men turn hirsute and grow copious amounts of body hair.